kokokuo/GMSProject-ConsoleMode/README.md

 **Introduction:**

 This is Communication Software Design course homework project called *GMSProject* when I was M.S. student, I develop this project following TA homework slide around 2 week.

-(This homework slides have a lot of logic slide ,but have to follow...)

 **Developerment Enviroment:**